IMDEANetworksWNG/UbiLocate/README.md

 The implementation of UbiLocate has two main parts:

-1) CSI extraction.
+1) **CSI extraction**.
 It extracts the CSI of IEEE 802.11ac frames.
 This part is mainly designed to use for angle of arrival (AoA) estimation, we will explain you how to calibrate the router for AoA too.
+This tool can be use use for sensing since the CSI extractor tool can be also to estimate the angle of departure and the relative time delay of the paths.

-2) ToF extraction.
+2) **ToF extraction**.
 It extracts the Time of Flight (ToF) from two or more pair of devices.
 It gets the timestamps when the packets are received and sent so that the ToF can be computed.

 The image below shows the router.
 We remove the frontal plastic panel to access to the internal antenna so that we can handle the 4 rf chains.
 Nota that, the logical index of the CSI extractor tool correspond to the physical port as is displayed in the image.
 As an example, the CSI of the first chain correspond to the rightmost physical port.